utah-cs3960-sp26/simulate-u1330581/README.md

 # Deterministic Physics Simulator

-This project builds a deterministic 2D ball-stacking simulation in C++ with SDL3 and CMake.
+This project builds a deterministic 2D ball-stacking image creator simulation in C++ with SDL3 and CMake.

 The current implementation launches balls from two deterministic arcing feeds above a square, open-top container.
 Balls move under constant gravity, collide against the container walls and floor, interact with the settled stack, and then lock into deterministic packed resting slots once they reach a supported resting position.